President Joe Biden revs up Philly Democrats by slamming Trump as focus turns to voter turnout in the city

 “We’ve got a lot of work to do, especially here in Pennsylvania, especially here in Philadelphia,” Biden said Tuesday night.
 “How you go is going to determine the election.”

-The Democratic president was the guest of honor at a fundraiser for the city committee, which took place at the Sheet Metal Workers Banquet Hall on Columbus Boulevard.
+The Democratic president was the guest of honor at a fundraiser for the Democratic City Committee, held at the Sheet Metal Workers Banquet Hall on Columbus Boulevard.
 The event, with tickets starting at $75 for young Democrats and $20,000 for hosts, drew a raucous crowd of more than 600 people wielding signs reading: “Thank you, Joe.”
 Lt.
 Gov. Austin Davis and Philadelphia Mayor Cherelle L. Parker were among the bevy of elected officials in attendance.

-Just before Biden spoke in the city, first lady Jill Biden campaigned in the Philadelphia suburbs, making a stop at a phone banking event in West Chester and Blue Bell to stump for Harris.
-Their stops came during a busy campaigning week in Pennsylvania, with events featuring both presidential candidates and their running mates.
+Just before Biden spoke in the city, first lady Jill Biden campaigned in the Philadelphia suburbs, stopping at a phone-banking event in West Chester and a college in Blue Bell to stump for Harris.
+Their appearances came during a busy campaigning week in Pennsylvania, with events featuring both presidential candidates and their running mates.

 » READ MORE: The Trump and Harris campaigns are flooding the zone in Pennsylvania this week